-HGSE regards the following information as "directory information," that is, information that, under FERPA, can be made available to the general public: name, local address and telephone number, university email address, dates of enrollment, enrollment status, anticipated or actual date of graduation, degree and field of study, Harvard University ID photograph, and network ID.
-Please note that Harvard University's definition of "directory information," found at http://provost.harvard.edu/files/provost/files/ferpa overview 081116.pdf may include elements in addition to those used by HGSE, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.
+HGSE regards the following information as "directory information," that is, information that, under FERPA, can be made available to the general public: name, local address and telephone number, university email address, dates of enrollment, anticipated or actual date of graduation, degree and field of study, digitized image (please note that while Harvard classifies photos and images as directory information, these are rarely released to parties outside the University without the student's permission), and prior colleges and universities.
+For student employees, directory information also includes job title, teaching appointment (if applicable), employing department, and dates of employment.

+Please note that Harvard University's definition of "directory information," found here, may include elements in addition to those used by HGSE, and that requests for directory information received at the University level thus may result in disclosure of such additional elements.